sadjordan/Skylight/README.md

     - UI will be used to create playlists and offer playlist management services
     - Actually might need to turn music into the master folder so that songs can be added
     - Features to be added: Create, Clone, Archive and Delete
+- Duplication detection
+- Better application file structure
+- Delete songs
+- Background or automated lyrics extraction to compensate for lyrics.ovh
+- Reform playlists
+    - A single master folder of songs
+    - Metadata of songs stored in the .db
+    - Playlist information stored in strings in .txt structured like <1,18,19, ...>
+    - Create, delete playlists
+    - Method to add new songs externally added to the database
+    - Add a new column, "date added" to the database.
+- Ability to speed up/ slow down songs
+- Expanded metadata file
+    - Times listened to
+    - Times skipped
+    - Genre/ tags